pp4rs/DEPRECATED-installation-guide/docs/gitInstall.md

 !!! danger "Windows PATH Setting Redux"
     We also want Git from the command line, so we again need to update our PATH settings.

     Right-click on Computer.
 Then go to "Properties" and select the tab "Advanced System settings".
-Choose "Environment Variables" and select "Path" from the list of system variables.
+Choose "Environment Variables" and select `Path` from the list of system variables.

-    Choose “Edit”.
+    Choose `Edit`.

+    **On Windows 7 or 8 machines:**
     If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, modifying the following string, copy and paste the following string without spaces at the start or end:

            ;C:\Program Files\Git\bin

+   **On Windows 10 machines:**
+   Click `New` and paste the following string,

+            C:\Program Files\Git\bin

-    Click on OK as often as needed.
+    Click on `OK` as often as needed.

 ## Verifying your install